lukacspapp/GA-SEI-Project-4-Cicero/README.md

 [Order File](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/order)

 I designed the Order model with the following fields so the admin would have information on each user’s order.
 That information can be used for marketing purposes or to track an order as well.
-Each order have the user model in it which means each order has the user information in it as well
+Each order have the user model in it which means each order has the user information in it as well.

 [Order Model](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/api/order/models.py)